Feed My Sheep

 Also Jeshua, Bani, Sherebiah, Jamin, Akkub, Shabbethai, Hodiah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, and the Levites, explained the Law to the people, and the people remained in their places.
 So they read from the Book of the Law of God, translating and explaining it so that the people understood the reading.

-After His resurrection, when He appeared to the disciples, Jesus Christ fed them and then told Peter:
+After His resurrection, when He appeared to the disciples, Jesus Christ fed them and then told Peter three times:

 “Jesus, then, is coming and taking the bread and is giving it to them, and the food fish likewise.
 Now this is already the third time Jesus was manifested to the disciples, after being roused from among the dead.